-- 28.1 All individual elements used for difficulty credit must have a minimum difficulty value of 1. - 28.2 Only the individual elements performed simultaneously or in immediate succession by partners are considered for difficulty.
-However, the number of elements performed by each can be different. - 28.3 If one partner does not perform an individual element, those performed by the other partner (s) are not considered for difficulty value. - 28.4 All the different individual elements performed by partners and credited for difficulty value in one exercise are totaled and averaged by the number of partners, to determine the difficulty value for individual elements.
+- 1) Round of- flic flac- straight salto = series = 3 elements. - This series fulfils the max number and all three elements must be declared on the TS and will receive difficulty. - 27.3 If one partner does not perform an individual element, those performed by the other partner (s) are not considered for difficulty value. - 27.4 All the different individual elements performed by partners and credited for difficulty value in one exercise are totaled and averaged by the number of partners, to determine the difficulty value for individual elements.
 The result is rounded to the nearest whole number with 0.5 rounded up.

-i.e. The sum of elements performed Number of partners
+i.e. The sum of elements performed

+Number of partners

-- 28.5 The execution of individual elements of each partner is evaluated separately. - 28.6 If an individual element is started but not completed, a penalty of 0.5 is given by the Execution Judges for non-completion of the element.
+- 27.5 The execution of individual elements of each partner is evaluated separately. - 27.6 If an individual element is started but not completed, a penalty of 0.5 is given by the Execution Judges for non-completion of the element.
 (If a fall occurs, a penalty of 1.0 is given.)
 When an element is not completed, the difficulty value for this element is not credited.
 In some instances time faults are applied to individual elements that require a static hold e.g. headstand.